unchartedelixir/livechart/README.md

 - The Bar Chart

 ## Uncharted Demo
-The[Uncharted Demo](/demo) is a working example of each of Uncarted apps.
+The[Uncharted Demo](/demo) is a working example of each of Uncarted chart components.

 To start your Phoenix server: